ccss-sandia/antfarm-core/README.md

 include supporting Postgres as well, in which case different databases can be configured for different environments via the default settings in the .antfarm directory.

+## PLUGINS

+Detailed information for each plugin is provided via the ANTFARM-PLUGINS man page (`gem man antfarm-plugins`).
+Plugins included in the core library are located in the 'lib/antfarm/plugins/' directory, and custom plugins created by a user would/should be located in the '~/.antfarm/plugins' directory.

+## HOW TO WRITE A PLUGIN

+The requirements for a plugin are as follows:

+* Plugin must belong to the Antfarm::Plugin namespace
+* Below the Antfarm::Plugin namespace, namespacing must follow the directory structure of the location of the plugin
+* Plugin must include the Antfarm::Plugin module
+* Plugin must provide a hash that describes the plugin and an array of hashes that describe possible plugin options to 'super' in the constructor ** Required description options are :name, :desc, and :author ** Required parameter options are :name, :desc, :type, :default and :required
+* Plugin must implement a 'run' method that accepts a single hash parameter ** The single hash parameter will contain options provided as described in the constructor

+Here is a very simple example plugin located at 'plugins/custom/foo-bar.rb':

+    module Antfarm
+      module Plugin
+        module Custom
+          class FooBar
+            include Antfarm::Plugin

+            def initialize
+              super( { :name => 'Foo Bar Plugin', :desc => 'This plugin does nothing',
+                       :author => 'Me <me@you.com>' },
+                    [{ :name => :input_file,
+                       :desc => 'File that has data in it', :type => String,
+                       :required => true },
+                     { :name => :use,
+                       :desc => 'To use or not to use' }
+                   ])
+            end

+            def run(options)
+              # options[:input_file] will contain a string
+              # options[:use] will either be true or false, depending on whether or
+              # not the user provided the flag

+              # TODO: do something!
+              # Database models can be used like so:
+              #   Antfarm::Model::IpInterface.create :address => 'w.x.y.z'
+            end
+          end
+        end
+      end
+    end

+Note that for optional parameters, if a type is not provided it is assumed to be a flag (true if the flag is provided, false if not).
+Obviously the default will be false and it is not required.

 ## VERSIONING INFORMATION